sxs-collaboration/spectre/docs/DevGuide/AutomaticVersioning.md

 The release notes are compiled automatically based on the activity in the repository since the last release.
 They will contain a list of merged pull-requests.
-Pull-requests labeled "major new feature" or "bugfix" on GitHub will be classified as such in the release notes.
+Pull-requests labeled "new feature" or "bugfix" on GitHub will be classified as such in the release notes.

 The script `tools/CompileReleaseNotes.py` generates the release notes and can